tower/tower/ROADMAP.md

 If you're excited to work on one of these things let me know and I'll point you to where things are and all that.
 Once all of this stuff is reasonably complete (mid August hopefully), this will merge into master.
 From there it's going to be "robustifying" everything, and hardcore performance tuning.

 ## Other

+- compile all test/cases into tests.js to render on towerjs.org
+- for tower development, compile and load client sub-packages to improve workflow.
+- better error reporting w/ coffeescript (`options = bare: true, filename: filePath`)
+- need to figure out how to append fields to a model base class after the other models have been subclassed.
+- convert modules to `Ember.Mixin` objects.
+- convert all `class X` in tower to `.extend`, just javascript
+- generic file/path extensions
+  - file.matches
+  - file.pattern()

 ### Nice-to-haves